wparad/wparad/README.md

 ## Hey there, I'm Warren

-### I'm an Engineer, Entrepreneur, and Co-Founder of Rhosys!
+### I'm an Engineer, Leader, Entrepreneur, and Co-Founder of Rhosys!
 - 🔭 I'm currently working on Authress with the [Rhosys team](https://rhosys.ch).
-Heard of Auth0, Cognito, or something else, [Authress is so much better!](https://authress.io)
+Ever heard of Auth0, Cognito, or Firebase, [Authress is so much better!](https://authress.io)
 - 🌱 Building the next best open source API Documentation tool for any api: [OpenAPI Explorer](https://github.com/Rhosys/openapi-explorer)
 - 👯 I'm looking to collaborate on interesting projects, mentor, or give feedback.
 Come open minded and with questions!
 - 📚 I frequently consult and provide [Fractional CTO](https://rhosys.ch) and tech leadership services.
 Always looking for a great team to help out.